Functions of Human Resource Management

 Human Resource Management also involves the five basic management functions, further we sum up the role in the following points-

-The department also involves team spirit and team work.
+4. The department also involves team spirit and teamwork.

-The functions of HRM is heavy role, the whole organization is somewhat dependent on this department as they connect with the workforce, the live blood of the business
+The functions of HRM are heavy role, the whole organization is somewhat dependent on this department as they connect with the workforce, the lifeblood of the business.

 Recruitment is the process of inviting, screening, and selecting the required, potential and qualified candidates based on the job vacancy.

-Human resource management provides good and moreover healthy working conditions for the employee so that they incline to like the workplace and the environment.
+Human resource management provides good and healthy working conditions for the employee so that they are inclined to like the workplace and the environment.

-Employees are the supporting pillars of any successful organization hence their relation is a crucial function of human resource management.
+Employees are the supporting pillars of any successful organization hence their relationship is a crucial function of human resource management.

 Training always goes hand in hand with development, they are the indispensable functions of human resource management.
 They attempt to improve the current and future performance of an employee by enhancing their skills.

 HR management bridges the gap between the employees’ performance and the organisation’s strategic objectives, whether long or short term.
 Human resource management contributes to the remarkable success of an organisation.
 Thus, human resource management has emerged as a popular course to study.
-Th e importance are summed down as under -
+The importance is summed down as under -

 Strategy management development